rhysstever/Eona/Eona (World).md

 > TODO: Overview history of world

 ## Religion
-The Pantheon of Eona is mainly known as the [[Prime Divines]] and contains 17 deities.
-They range from greater to lesser deities.
+The pantheon worshiped within Eona is known as the [[Prime Divines]].
+It contains 17 deities, each harboring power in their own, unique domain.

 #World